 A welcome addition to my station is a "RF-Space, SDR-IQ", receiver.
 This is being used as a Pan-Adapter, when it is not being used as the primary receiver, (it works that good).
-This is one great product, and along with the provided, "SpectraVue" software, breathes new life to my station.
+This is one great product.
+Now using HDSDR software, and this breathes new life to my station.

 This is all connected to a full size 80 meter square horizontal loop antenna, (272 feet of solid # 12 AWG aluminum electric fence wire, 68 feet long on each side), suspended to a 45 foot height on all four sides, and tuned with a remote, "SGC SG-230" antenna coupler.

 The antenna is located some 350 feet from the operating position, and is in the middle of a field to the west/northwest of the house.
-This is fed with run of 50 Ohm, rigid broadcast hard-line, and has very low losses at HF frequencies.
+This is fed with run of buried, 50 Ohm, rigid, surplus, gas filled broadcast hard-line, and has very low losses at HF frequencies.
 The antenna is not photogenic at all.
 The function of this antenna is much much more than a “cloud burner”, and exhibits interesting and unique properties.
 I have found this to be a good all around antenna, and have made many contacts, both local and DX from 80 meters to 6 meters.
 Working 160 meters I have to float one end of the loop from the coupler, and ground the coupler end to a good grounding system.
-It is not supposed to tune on 6 meters, but it does, just waiting for an opening, and an oppertunity to hook up the older "FT-847" or "FT-857D".
+It is not supposed to tune on 6 meters, but it does, just waiting for an opening, and an opportunity to hook up the older "FT-847" or "FT-857D".

 The “Sky-Loop”, a.k.a., "Loop Sky-Wire", stands up to the Michigan wind and weather, and once the electrical connections were sealed, has not required any maintenance.
 Good choice of antenna for this QTH and conditions.
 Not always a 59 signal on either end, but if I can hear a station I can usually work that station.
 Six years of maintenance free, trouble free service.